TheresaLui/SelfHelpContent_v2/articles/problemscopingques.aip/problemscopingques-service-portalissues.md

                     "visibility": "sccmigrate == Yes",
                     "controlType": "dropdown",
                     "displayLabel": "Did you publish labels in the SCC portal?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {
-                            "value": "Yes",
-                            "text": "Yes"
-                        },
-                        {
-                            "value": "No",
-                            "text": "No"
-                        }
-                    ],
-                    "required": false
-                },{
-                    "id": "scopedpolicy",
-                    "order": 7,
-                    "controlType": "dropdown",
-                    "displayLabel": "Is the issue related to a scoped policy?", "watermarkText": "Choose an option",
-                    "dropdownOptions": [
-                        {